Engaged employees are those who are involved in, enthusiastic about and committed to their work and workplace.

 The level of an employee's psychological investment in their organization.

-Emotional commitment that we have to our organization and the organization’s goals.
+The emotional commitment that we have to our organization and the organization’s goals.

 The harnessing of organization members' selves to their work roles; in engagement, people employ and express themselves physically, cognitively, and emotionally during role performances.